skylarsch/skylarsch.github.io/_posts/2013-05-22-subject-dates.md

 Look at that!
 Each daily email in it's own place, where it should be.
 The trick is just a simple `Time.now` or what have you.
 Your users will thank you, I'll thank you, and the heavens will smile upon you with ever loving kindness.

 __TLDR;__ Put a date in daily email subjects.

+***

+EDIT (5/31/13):  Since I wrote this HockyApp has responded to my ticket and added a date/time to their daily report email subjects.